Umbrella for Patio Tables

-Do you have an outdoor space that has a sun problem.
+Do you have an outdoor space that has a sun problem, getting an Umbrella for Patio Tables will solve some of this.
 Getting a tan is a great thing, most people would like to use their sitting or dining area when the sun is up and not get baked.
 Having a shade option like a patio table umbrella is one option that I would choose.

 In this post I will outline the most popular types of umbrellas and how they are used.
 You will have to determine the best umbrella for your situation, I will give you my full details and opinions.

 For smaller spaces that has a wall on one side, the half umbrella will work great.
 Most people have never heard or seen one of these items.
 The half umbrella is just what it sounds like, it is just like a full umbrella, just opens to a 180 degree instead of a full 360 degrees.

 You can place this umbrella next to a wall with a half umbrella stand, they do make stand just for this model.
 Having some kind of support on the wall will help stabilize this type of umbrella.

 The half umbrella works best on balconies or smaller decks.
 Most balconies do not have the space for a full umbrella, using one of these will get you shade without the high price of an awning.